gyulanemeth/bluefox.email/posts/bluefox-email-is-an-amazon-ses-wrapper.md

 Amazon SES made sending boring, in the best sense.
 It is reliable, it is cheap, it is well documented, and almost nobody should be building their own mail transfer agents in 2026.
 We are not competing with that, we are standing on it.

 What is not boring yet is everything in this article.
 Queues that do not lose messages.
 Suppression that is actually checked.
+Segments that ask a question at send time rather than freezing a list.
 Automations you can look at.
 Templates a marketer can edit.
 That is the layer, and it is where our engineering time goes.

 So yes, BlueFox Email is an Amazon SES wrapper.
 We would rather you knew exactly what is inside the wrapper before you decide whether you want it.